Sara Schulthess & Claire Clivaz

 - offer the versioning of our text.
 This provides the opportunity to researchers and readers to keep track of the evolution of the research and writing, with the possibility of returning to the main previous steps.

-- produce a publishable format, adapted to the continuous publishing of our edition.
-To this end, we have formed a collaboration with Brill publishing.
+- produce long text in publishable format, adapted to the continuous publishing of our edition.
+To this end, we have formed a collaboration with Brill publishers.
+Look at the Biblical Studies catalog 2017 (p.32).

-- present a content that has been peer-reviewed.
-For the peer-review process, we are working with an editorial board of international experts: David Bouvier (Ancient Greek, Lausanne, CH), Marco Büchler (DH, Göttingen, D), Jennifer Knust (New Testament, Boston, USA), John Kutsko (Publication and management, Atlanta, USA), Laurence Mellerin (Latin, Lyon, FR), Herman Teule (Arabic, Radboud Universtiy Nijmegen, NL).
+- present a content peer-reviewed content.
+Two peer-reviewers will be designated among the editorial board of HumaReC (David Bouvier (Ancient Greek, Lausanne, CH), Marco Büchler (DH, Göttingen, D), Jennifer Knust (New Testament, Boston, USA), John Kutsko (Publication and management, Atlanta, USA), Laurence Mellerin (Latin, Lyon, FR), Herman Teule (Arabic, Radboud Universtiy Nijmegen, NL)).

 ⇒ Discuss on the forum the article Web Book.